Charles J. Guiteau: Death of Garfield

-After a long, painful battle with infections, possibly brought on by his doctors' poking and probing of the wound with unwashed hands and non-sterilized instruments, Garfield died on September 19, 11 weeks after being shot.
-Modern physicians familiar with the case state that Garfield would have easily recovered from his wounds with sterile medical care, which was not common in the United States until a decade later, while Candice Millard argues that Garfield would have survived Guiteau's bullet wound had his doctors simply left him alone.
-Rutkow, a professor of surgery at the University of Medicine and Dentistry of New Jersey, has argued that starvation also played a role, suggesting "in today's world, he would have gone home in a matter of two or three days."
+After a long, painful battle with infections, possibly brought on by his doctors' poking and probing of the wound with unwashed hands and unsterilized instruments, Garfield died on September 19, 11 weeks after being shot.
+Modern physicians familiar with the case state that Garfield would have easily recovered from his wounds with sterile medical care, but that was not common in the United States until a decade later, and Candice Millard argues that Garfield would have survived Guiteau's bullet wound had his doctors simply left him alone.
+Rutkow, a professor of surgery at the University of Medicine and Dentistry of New Jersey, has argued that starvation also played a role, suggesting, "In today's world, he would have gone home in a matter of two or three days."

 The conventional narrative regarding Garfield's post-shooting medical condition was also challenged by Theodore Pappas and Shahrzad Joharifard in a 2013 article in The American Journal of Surgery.
 They argued that Garfield died from a late rupture of a splenic artery pseudoaneurysm, which developed secondary to the path of the bullet adjacent to the splenic artery.
 They also argued that his sepsis was actually caused by post-traumatic acute acalculous cholecystitis.
 Based on the autopsy report, the authors speculate that his gallbladder subsequently ruptured, leading to the development of a large bile-containing abscess adjacent to the gallbladder.
 Pappas and Joharifard suggest this caused the septic decline in Garfield's condition that was visible starting from July 23, 1881.

 Trial and execution

 An illustration of the jail where Guiteau was confined after his arrest.

 Once Garfield died, the government officially charged Guiteau with murder.
 He was formally indicted on October 14, 1881, on the charge of murder, upgraded from the previous charge of attempted murder.
 Guiteau pleaded not guilty to the charge.
+He also sent Arthur a letter in which he argued that Arthur should set him free because by killing Garfield, he had elevated Arthur to the presidency and increased Arthur's salary from $8,000 to $50,000.
 The trial began in Washington, D.C., on November 17 in the Supreme Court for the District of Columbia (which became the U.S. District Court for the District of Columbia).
 The presiding judge in the case was Walter Smith Cox.
-Although Guiteau would insist on trying to represent himself during the entire trial, the court appointed Leigh Robinson to defend him.
+Although Guiteau insisted on trying to represent himself during the entire trial, the court appointed Leigh Robinson to defend him.
 After less than a week of trial, Robinson retired from the case.
 George Scoville then became lead defense counsel.
 While Scoville's legal experience lay in land title examination, he had married Guiteau's sister and felt obliged to defend him.
 Wayne MacVeagh, the U.S. Attorney General, served as the chief prosecutor.
 MacVeagh named five lawyers to the prosecution team: George Corkhill, Walter Davidge, retired judge John K. Porter, Elihu Root, and E. B. Smith.